Mandurah line: Tunnelling

-A ceremony was held on 26 February 2004 for the start of preliminary drilling and surveying, which was the first physical work done for the Southern Suburbs Railway.
-Demolition of buildings to make way for the William Street station began in April 2004.
-The start of tunnelling was delayed by technical issues with the tunnel boring machine (TBM).
+On 26 February 2004, a ceremony was held to mark the start of preliminary drilling and surveying, which was the first physical work done for the Southern Suburbs Railway.
+Demolition of buildings to make way for William Street station began in April 2004.
+Technical issues with the tunnel boring machine (TBM) delayed the start of tunneling.
 Tunnelling from Esplanade station began on 25 October 2005.
 Initially expected to reach William Street station before Christmas, the first phase of tunnelling was delayed by technical issues and industrial action, which led to the Australian Industrial Relations Commission issuing a strike ban for the remainder of the project in December 2005.
-Over 400 workers nonetheless went on strike for twelve days in February and March 2006.
-Tunnelling was also paused for several weeks in April and May 2006 due to a dispute between the contractors and the Public Transport Authority regarding insurance.
+Over 400 workers struck for twelve days in February and March 2006.
+Tunnelling was also paused for several weeks in April and May 2006 because of a dispute between the contractors and the PTA regarding insurance.
 The TBM broke through into William Street station on 7 February 2006.
 It was relaunched heading north on 4 May, reaching the Roe Street dive structure on 3 June.
-The TBM was launched from Esplanade station for the second time on 19 July and reached William Street station on the night of 30–31 August.
+The TBM was launched from Esplanade station for the second time on 19 July, and reached William Street station on the night of 30–31 August.
 It was relaunched on 22 September and reached the Roe Street dive structure on 24 October 2006, marking the end of tunnelling.

 107 workers were prosecuted for violating the strike ban, of which eighty-seven were fined up to $10,000.
-Leighton filed several writs against the Public Transport Authority in the Supreme Court of Western Australia, regarding a dispute over the contract's rise and fall provisions, the cost of disposing of contaminated soil, an extension of the practical completion deadline, and the cost of dewatering.
-All legal action ended with a $43.675 million settlement in May 2009, bringing the total cost of the City Project to $439.3 million, excluding legal fees.
-Leighton also reached two settlements with the Construction, Forestry and Maritime Employees Union, worth millions of dollars in total.
+Leighton filed several writs against the PTA in the Supreme Court of Western Australia regarding a dispute over the contract's rise-and-fall provisions, the cost of disposing of contaminated soil, an extension of the practical completion deadline, and the cost of dewatering.
+All legal action ended with a settlement in May 2009, bringing the total cost of the City Project to $439.3 million, excluding legal fees.
+Leighton also reached two settlements, worth millions of dollars, with the Construction, Forestry and Maritime Employees Union.